AravindDS04/Real-Time-Dashboard/README.md

 **Raw Data Display**: Toggle the display of raw data for deeper analysis.
 **Responsive Design**: Works well on both desktop and mobile devices.

+The *DATASET* link is given in the code file